-In addition, stock markets have in the recent past experienced extreme declines and price and volume fluctuations, particularly as a result of the ongoing outbreak of the 2019 coronavirus (COVID-19) on the macroeconomic outlook.
+In addition, stock markets have in the recent past experienced significant declines and price and trading volume fluctuations, particularly as a result of the outbreak of the 2019 coronavirus (COVID-19) and international geopolitical instability on the macroeconomic outlook.
 These fluctuations have not always been related to the performance of the specific companies whose shares are traded.
 These fluctuations, as well as general economic and political conditions, could have an adverse effect on the market price of the Shares (including the New Shares).